Glyphack/Glyphack/content/posts/planning-my-day.md

 When I add an entry of reading the article about something I attach the link there.
 If I want to check the to-do search the google for the article and read it I might encounter things that can steal my focus along the way, like finding another interesting article in the search result.

+## Leverage Boredom

+People [do anything](https://www.science.org/content/article/people-would-rather-be-electrically-shocked-left-alone-their-thoughts) to escape boredom.

+When I plan my day I try to plan as much as I can so I don't do anything outside the planning, in this way I either have to do the stuff
+I planned for or do nothing.
+This helps to avoid procrastination.

+This is very hard to get write, I sometimes forget some chore tasks or something unplanned happens, but the good part is most of the day
+I'm facing my plan and can't do other things before complete the tasks.

+## Conclusion

+Using this approach and planning the tasks in the beginning of the day, helped me a lot on being more organized, and following my goals.

+I'll try to update the list if I find more useful tricks but for now this is it.
+Hope you enjoyed it.